Inspire 2021 Breakout Sessions

-Shari has been active in Women’s Ministry leadership for over 20 years and currently serves as Adjunct Instructor of Ministry to Women at Ouachita Baptist University Pruet School of Christian Studies, as well as Chair of the Pruet School Advisory Board.
-Shari serves as a Lifeway Women Trainer and is currently enrolled in New Orleans Baptist Theological Seminary Leavell College, pursuing a Women's Ministry Certificate.
+Shari has been active in Women’s Ministry leadership for over 20 years and currently serves as Adjunct Instructor of Ministry to Women at Ouachita Baptist University Pruet School of Christian Studies.
+Shari serves as a Lifeway Women Trainer and holds a Certificate in Women’s Ministry from New Orleans Baptist Theological Seminary.
 She serves as the Administrative Coordinator for ABSC Inspire Women’s Conference.
-Shari is a wife of 31 years to her college sweetheart, mother of 3 sons and a beautiful daughter-in-law, and “Sibby” to 2 precious granddaughters.
+Shari is a wife of 32 years to her college sweetheart, mother of 3 sons and a beautiful daughter-in-law, and “Sibby” to 2 precious granddaughters.
 She resides in North Little Rock, AR and an active member of her church.
 Shari is the founder of Genesis Girls Ministry and loves to encourage women in their everyday and leadership lives.

 Prayer is an invitation from a loving Father who longs for His children to know and walk with Him (Ps.
 27: 7–8) Hear, O Lord, when I cry aloud; be gracious to me and answer me!
 You have said, “Seek my face.”
 My heart says to you, “Your face, Lord, do I seek.”

 This breakout session is a time of guided prayer to link hearts with our sisters in Christ to confidently enter the throne room where God's mercy and grace are waiting to be dispensed.